-Over the years, I’ve written a number of yellow page case studies.
-Most of these focused on the bottled water industry; however, I’ve tracked yellow page ads for a number of other companies from a variety of industries.
-While yellow page advertising might be a complete flipping waste for bottled water delivery companies, it can still produce a positive return for plumbers and HVAC contractors.
+Over the years, I’ve written a number of Yellow Pages case studies.
+Most of these focused on the bottled water industry; however, I’ve tracked Yellow Pages ads for a number of other companies from a variety of industries.
+While Yellow Pages advertising might be a complete flipping waste for bottled water delivery companies, it can still produce a positive return for plumbers and HVAC contractors.

-Another problem with using tracked phone numbers provided by the yellow pages is that when you cancel the ad becuase it’s not worth it, they cancel the phone line.
+Another problem with using tracked phone numbers provided by the Yellow Pages is that when you cancel the ad because it’s not worth it, they cancel the phone line.
 While the ad may NOT produce enough results to warrant renewing it, it may produce enough leads that you wouldn’t necessarily want to turn off the phone number.
-By tracking ads for a number of years, we’ve seen ads that are in books 3-4 years old continue to generate calls, leads, and sales.
+By tracking ads for a number of years, we’ve seen ads in three- or four-year-old books continue to generate calls, leads, and sales.

 1. Marketing is never a waste of money if you accurately track your ads.